mrc-ide/wodin/README.md

 - `port`: the port number at which WODIN should be served
 - `appsPath`: the url path under root at which each app should be available e.g `/apps/day1` for appPath of "apps" and app name "day1"
-- `odinAPI`: base url for the running instance of [odin.api](https://github.com/mrc-ide/odin.api) to use
+- `odinApi`: base url for the running instance of [odin.api](https://github.com/mrc-ide/odin.api) to use

 ### index.html